gilnam74/vex-sneppet/Python-for-artists.md

 One thing we need to notice is that we used hardcoded path to our UI and Python file `C:/temp` which is working fine but it's not the best way to deal with such things.
 If you create your custom tools you probably would like to make flexible, reliable and easy to use in all the projects you might have.
 So next, and it would be a first step for building your own pipeline, you can create a [Houdini Wrapper](#wrapper).

 ## Wrapper
-The **wrapper** is a file which defines the software environment and launch Houdini within this environment.
-It allows controlling a lot of things related to Houdini such as setting up $JOB variable (Houdini project root), defining paths to custom python scripts, modifying native Houdini UIs etc.
+The **wrapper** is a Python file which defines the software environment and launch Houdini within this environment.
+It allows controlling a lot of things related to Houdini such as setting up $JOB variable (Houdini project root), defining paths to custom python scripts and HDAs, modifying native Houdini UIs etc.

+Before we can move forward we should define our project folder structure.
+It's a tricky task and a lot of options could be considered (here is a [folder structure](https://github.com/kiryha/AnimationDNA/wiki/02-Codex-DNA#folder-structure) example I used to build a pipeline for Maya) but we will keep things simple here.
+Say we have all our projects in a "PROJECTS" folder somewhere on HDD: `C:/temp/PROJECTS`, each in a separate folder "projectName_A", "projectName_B" etc.

+Each project should have its own wrapper,